AndoKPD/kpd-scripts/README.md

 Almost everything is customizable, open the idkr settings tab and modify settings in the KPD Tab.

 YOUR LOG FILES ARE LOCATED IN Documents/KPD/banlog.txt.
-Detailed log is designed to save the time when the tag was executed if you want to keep the video file on pc and not upload it.

 A new user will be greeted like this.